U.S. Route 6 in Rhode Island

 U.S. Route 6 (US 6) is a major east–west road in the U.S. state of Rhode Island.
 Nationally, the route continues west to Bishop, California, and east to Provincetown, Massachusetts.
 In western Rhode Island, it forms part of one of several routes between Hartford, Connecticut, and Providence and was planned to be replaced by Interstate 84 (I-84).
 The part of I-84 that was built, from I-295 to Olneyville, is now part of US 6.
 At Olneyville, US 6 joins Route 10 and heads east toward Downtown, Providence, where it turns south on I-95 and east on I-195.
-US 6 splits from I-195 in East Providence, crossing into Massachusetts on Warren Avenue.
+US 6 splits from I-195 in East Providence, crossing into Massachusetts on Highland Avenue.
 The whole route of US 6 is a state highway maintained by the Rhode Island Department of Transportation (RIDOT).

 Route description

 US 6 crosses from Killingly, Connecticut, into Foster just east of the end of the Governor John Davis Lodge Turnpike, formerly known as the Connecticut Turnpike (State Road 695).
 That part of US 6 was once the Foster and Scituate Turnpike, now called the Danielson Pike.
 It crosses Route 94 in Foster before crossing into Scituate.

 Soon after entering Scituate, US 6 splits into bypass and business alignments.
 The business alignment runs further south along the old turnpike and is mostly signed as US 6 without a banner.
 The bypass is signed mostly as US 6 Bypass (US 6 Byp.) on sign assemblies but as bannerless US 6 on green guide signs.
 Most maps and information takes US 6 along the bypass.

 The business and bypass cross Route 102 soon after splitting.
 The western half of the bypass is a two-lane limited-access road, with one grade separation, under Gleaner Chapel Road, and one intersection, at Route 102.
 This newer section ends as it merges with Route 101, once the Rhode Island and Connecticut Turnpike, and now called Hartford Pike.
 The two parallel alignments cross the Scituate Reservoir and Route 116 before they merge near the east edge of Scituate.
 This merge was the east end of the Foster and Scituate Turnpike and was the east end of Route 101 until the early 2000s (when it was truncated to the merge with US 6 Byp.).
 (The Rhode Island and Connecticut Turnpike continued to the Olneyville section of Providence, where it is known as Hartford Avenue.)

 Soon after the bypass and business routes merge, US 6 enters Johnston.
 Several miles later, it intersects with I-295.
 From I-295 to Olneyville, the old road—Hartford Avenue—is now US 6A, as US 6 uses the Dennis J. Roberts Expressway.
 To get there, it turns south on the I-295 collector–distributor roads to the west end of that freeway.
 The south interchange of US 6 and I-295 has numerous ramp stubs once intended for a western continuation of the Roberts Expressway as I-84.